 In November 2004, we entered into an agreement for an equipment lease line of credit.
 Under the agreement, we may periodically directly lease, or sell and lease back up to \$3.0 million of equipment with repayment periods of 36 or 48 months and a \$1.00 purchase option at the end of each lease period.
-In November 2004 and March 2005, we sold and leased back under this agreement an aggregate of approximately \$2.0 million of our previously purchased equipment, of which approximately \$1.5 million and \$0.5 million were capitalized and will be paid over 36 and 48 month periods, respectively.
+In November 2004, we sold and leased back under this agreement approximately \$1.3 million of our previously purchased equipment, of which approximately \$1.0 million and \$0.3 million were capitalized and will be paid over 36 and 48 month periods, respectively.